-A less expensive option, Courtport is a portal that collects federal and state sites that post court records and other public records.
-Includes docket sheets, filings, rulings, calendars, motions, and other public records.
+LegalDockets is a free portal that collects federal and state sites that post court records and select public records.

 Access to select appellate and district court documents.
 By clicking on the "more information" link when looking at a court opinion, researchers can access the docket with links to selected court documents.

 The Justia Docket Search is a free front-end search engine linked to PACER, which can assist with locating preliminary information about a federal District Court or Circuit Court of Appeals case, generally from 2004-present.
 Justia Docket Search results provide basic information about a case, and link directly into PACER for additional results (such as the full docket sheet and full-text filings).
 This requires a PACER password.
 Selected cases may also include free copies of the documents themselves.